TheAcharya/XLKit/README.md

 Apple\t1.99\ttrue
 Banana\t0.99\tfalse
 """
-let tsvWorkbook = XLKit.createWorkbookFromTSV(tsvData: tsvData, hasHeader: true) let tsvSheet = tsvWorkbook.getSheets().first!
+let tsvWorkbook = Workbook(fromTSV: tsvData, hasHeader: true) let tsvSheet = tsvWorkbook.getSheets().first!

 // Export a sheet to TSV
-let tsv = XLKit.exportSheetToTSV(sheet: tsvSheet)
+let tsv = tsvSheet.exportToTSV()

-// Import TSV into an existing sheet XLKit.importTSVIntoSheet(sheet: tsvSheet, tsvData: tsvData, hasHeader: true)
+// Import TSV into an existing sheet tsvSheet.importTSV(tsvData, hasHeader: true)
 ```

-All CSV/TSV helpers are available as static methods on `XLKit` for convenience, and are powered by the `XLKitFormatters` module under the hood.
+All CSV/TSV helpers are available as instance methods on `Workbook` and `Sheet` classes for convenience, and are powered by the `XLKitFormatters` module under the hood.

 ## Image Support